mightymaxworks/pickleplus/docs/Pickle-Plus-Development-Framework-2.0.md

 9. Implementation Process
    - Development workflow
+   - Always integrate new components into the existing UI
+   - Document access paths to new features
+   - Test complete user flows, not just isolated components
+   - Verify UI changes on all targeted devices
    - Quality assurance
    - Documentation

+10. UI/UX Integration Guidelines
+   - Always integrate components into the existing UI
+   - Document access paths to newly created features
+   - Test complete user flows, not just isolated components
+   - Verify UI changes on all targeted devices

 Using this code ensures consistent application of our design principles across the platform.